Skip to main content

 }

-After the user is redirected with a new flow, the response contains the webauthn group only.
+After the user is redirected with a new flow, the response contains just the webauthn group.
 In this response, the button onclick attribute calls the script added in the header/body of the page.
 The button then triggers the WebAuthn prompt for the security key.

 {